Splash!

 Three rivers feed Shasta Lake, a recreational treasure that doubles as California’s largest reservoir.
 Interstate 5 crosses the 30,000-acre body of water, so it’s easy to access by car, and Redding sits just 10 miles south of the Shasta Dam.
 Unpack your bags in this dog-friendly community, and then head out to play.

 At Shasta Lake, it’s easy to cross activities off your summer to-do list.
 Dogs can splash and swim at various beaches and coves.
 Local outfitters rent pontoon boats, jet skis, houseboats, kayaks and canoes.
 Navigate the waters on a standup paddleboard.
 Fish for sturgeon, bass or catfish.
-Or, simply float on an inner tub and watch for soaring eagles.
+Or, simply float on an inner tube and watch for soaring eagles.

 Shasta Lake has 370 shoreline miles to explore.
 Another 225 miles of hiking and cycling trails unfold within 15 minutes of Redding.
 The 17-mile Sacramento River National Recreation Trail offers a paved link between Shasta Dam and Redding’s Sundial Bridge.
 This 720-foot icon crosses the Sacramento River near the pup-friendly McConnell Arboretum & Botanical Gardens and Turtle Bay Exploration Park.

 Dogs can dine on the Branch House Riverfront Bistro patio, which overlooks the Sundial Bridge adjacent to the park.
-From the Hearth and Sandwichery are among downtown Redding restaurants that welcome pups at outdoor tables.
-Mosaic Restaurant at the Sheraton Redding Hotel at the Sundial Bridge hosts Yappy Hour events and serves a special menu for four-legged guests.
+From the Hearth and Sandwichery is among downtown Redding restaurants that welcome pups at outdoor tables.
+Mosaic Restaurant at the Sheraton Redding Hotel at the Sundial Bridge hosts Yappy Hour events and serves a special menu for canine guests.
 The Sheraton provides bedding, crates, bowls and collars for use during a stay.

 More than half of the rooms at the Best Western Plus Hilltop Inn are pet-friendly, and up to two dogs (each must be 80 pounds or less) can stay per room, for just $40 per night.
 Redding’s La Quinta Inn & Suites and Red Lion Hotel also accommodate dogs.